vk-cs/docs-public/docs/en/vendors-products/1cgrm/1cgrm-faq/1cgrm-faq.md

 <details>

-<summary>Can I use a fat client to connect</summary>
+<summary>Can I use a thin client to connect?</summary>

-Connection to the application is carried out only through the web interface.
-It is not possible to use a full-fledged client installed on a local computer.
+Yes, to connect to 1C:GRM, you can use a thin client installed on a local computer.

 </details>

 <details>

-<summary>How many applications can I create</summary>
+<summary>How many applications can be created?</summary>

 VK Cloud does not limit the number of created 1C: GRM applications.